 Minimum Education: 135 quarter credits / 90 semester credits of undergraduate coursework from an institution accredited by an agency recognized by the U.S. department of education or equivalent credentials.
 A bachelor’s degree with a 3.0 GPA is preferred.
+24 semester credits / 36 quarter credits in the life and physical sciences are required.
 The coursework must include:

-- Biology: At least two semester courses (three quarter courses) of science-major or equivalent level, not survey courses (general biology, microbiology, histology, molecular biology, embryology, genetics, immunology, cellular biology, human physiology, human anatomy)
+- Biology: At least two semester courses (three quarter courses) of science-major or equivalent level with labs, not survey courses (general biology, microbiology, histology, molecular biology, embryology, genetics, immunology, cellular biology, human physiology, human anatomy)

-- Chemistry: At least two semester courses (three quarter courses) of science-major or equivalent level, not survey courses (general chemistry, organic chemistry, biochemistry)
+- Chemistry: At least two semester courses (three quarter courses) of science-major or equivalent level with labs, not survey courses (general chemistry, organic chemistry, biochemistry)